AK-Homberger/NMEA2000-Gateway-My-Boat-Edition/README.md

 # NMEA2000 WiFi-Gateway - My Boat Edition

 This project is a combination of three of mine other GitHub projects.
 It combines the [NMEA2000 WiFi-Gateway](https://github.com/AK-Homberger/NMEA2000WifiGateway-with-ESP32) with the Sonoff/Tasmota [power meter](https://github.com/AK-Homberger/M5Stack-Sonoff-Power-Display) and the [heater control](https://github.com/AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch) project.
+That's the combination I'm using curently on my boat.

 The ESP32 DevModule of the gateway hardware is replacing the M5Stack and the D1-Mini fom the other projects.
+The gateway functions are controlled with a web browser.

 The same hardware and PCB as for the gateway is used.
 We only need one additional DS18B20 temperature sensor for the room temperature.